AtkCore/ForgeHook/README.md

 4. Save the file.
 5. Start the VM.
 The script will stop & restart it once more, applying a new HWID.

+💡 **Note (Future improvement):**
+In the future, I plan to add a function that references existing configuration points already available in the PVE web interface.
+This will allow adjustments without directly editing the `VMID.conf` file,
+making the workflow easier and more convenient than manually opening and modifying the file.

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━